pingcap/go-ycsb/README.md

 + We want to build a standard benchmark tool in Go.
 + We are not familiar with Java.
-+ TSome default settings of sysbench are not suitable for TiDB.
++ Some default settings of sysbench are not suitable for TiDB.

 ## Getting Started